Accio/MCBDD/index.md

 ## Assessment

-The final note is given by offline activities (50%) and project work (50%).
+The final grade is given by participation (50%) and offline activities (50%).

-For end-term project work, participants will self-organize and form teams of two.
-In exceptional cases where forming a team is not feasible (i.e. due to remote learning), an individual contribution is possible.

-The teams work on either option of the project work of their choice:

-* Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and your analysis to support your arguments.
-* Option 2: Write a Rmarkdown/Jupyter report analysing data from [the Drug Central](https://drugcentral.org/) database, raising your own scientific questions about drug-target associations and answering them with analysis.

-Once the project report is submitted, it will peer-reviewed by another group, which give comments and suggestions.

-Timelines:

-* Students self-organize themselves in groups of two, and let David know per Email.
-* Submission deadline: June 27 (Monday);
-* Peer review submission deadline: July 4th (Monday).

-Notes for the course are given when both project report and peer review are submitted.

 ## Syllabus

 <a name="module0"></a>
 ### Module Zero: Introduction

-Module I is an introduction to mathematical and computational biology in drug discovery.
+Module Zero is an introduction to mathematical and computational biology in drug discovery.

 * [Slides of lecture #1](assets/2022/01/MCBDD-2022-01-Intro.pdf)